 One of the most significant inconveniences was when I realized my album was published under another artist on Deezer!
 I could also not edit or use my art on TikTok or Instagram.
 No way I could upload a video with my music.

-I decided not to publish my music on streaming platforms yet (except SoundCloud and YouTube), waiting for a SERIOUS label to work with and maybe slightly edit the audio (remixing, remastering) before broader distribution.
+I decided not to publish my music on streaming platforms yet (except SoundCloud and YouTube), waiting for a SERIOUS label to work with and maybe slightly editing the audio (remixing, remastering) before broader distribution.
 Meanwhile, any help is more than welcome!

 Electro gothic sound and classic French poems